empolovakatya/billingApp/README.md

 Using tools: Golang, PostgreSQL, RabbitMQ, Docker

 Microservice can increase a user's balance or decrease, send money to another user, freeze the user's balance and unfreeze.
-Accept requests in json ([]byte).
+Accepts requests in json ([]byte).

 ## Run the app